 • Signing internal documents on behalf of the directors

-This is not a definitive list, and any given company secretary may be responsible for some or all of the duties mentioned above, plus others.
+This is not a definitive list, and any given company secretary may be responsible for some, or all the duties mentioned above, plus others.

 Woman leaving an office meeting room